gavyn-ezell/raytracer/README.md

 Simply use the makefile to compile code, then in terminal type "./raytrace [some scene file]" to create your render.

-Follows standard Phong shading, additionally incorporates a [**Bounding Volume Hiererarchy**](https://en.wikipedia.org/wiki/Bounding_volume_hierarchy) to accelerate rendering times.
+Follows simple Phong shading, additionally incorporates a [**Bounding Volume Hiererarchy**](https://en.wikipedia.org/wiki/Bounding_volume_hierarchy) to accelerate rendering times.

-The objparse directory, contains a two python scripts.
+The py_scripts directory, contains two python scripts.

 **1. random_sphere_scene.py**